tstoeter/omero-documentation/omero/sysadmins/python3-migration.rst

 Choosing a platform
 -------------------

-The two recommended platforms, CentOS 7 and Ubuntu 18.04, have Python 3.6 as default installation and have therefore received the most testing which is why Python 3.6 is the preferred version of Python.
+The two recommended platforms, Rocky Linux/RHEL 9 and Ubuntu 22.04, have Python 3.9 and 3.10 respectively as default installation.

-Both Python 3.5 and 3.7 should work and are slated to have support added, but Python 3.6 has been the focus of testing during the migration.

-Similarly, other operating systems are slated for having support added, but help from the community would be very welcome!
-Obvious next candidates are CentOS 8 and Ubuntu 20.04.

-Debian 9 is still on Python 3.5 and Debian 10 has moved to Ice 3.7.
+All Python 3.6+ versions should work.

-We have nonetheless an installation guide for Debian 9 with Python 3.5 and Ice 3.6 but an installation guide for Debian 10 with Python 3.7 and Ice 3.6.
+Debian 10 has moved to Ice 3.7 but an installation guide for Debian 10 with Python 3.7 and Ice 3.6.

 Other prerequisites
 -------------------